CookedLobster/infosec-docs/docs/injection/blindsqli-timebased.md

 ## SCENARIO

 -  **Website Response:**
-	- This API Endpoint replicates a common feature found on many Signup Forms, which checks whether a username has already been registered to prompt the User to choose a different Username.
+	- This API Endpoint replicates a common feature found on many Sign-Up Forms, which checks whether a username has already been registered to prompt the User to choose a different Username.
 Because the taken value is set to True, we can assume the Username Admin is already Registered.

 ```js
 ┌─────────────────────────────────────────────────────┐    ┌───────────┐